 I do feel that once Molly is in more of a routine life will get easier.
 We will be able to plan our lives a bit more, rather than just throwing caution to the wind and muddling through.
 Because at the moment that’s what I feel like we’re doing, muddling through in our sleep deprived, chaotic state that sums up newborn life with a toddler in toe.
 But I wouldn’t change it for the world.
 We always wanted a small age gap between our babies as I want them to be able to grow up together and share so many experiences together; I just wish I had listened when people had told me life was going to be crazy!
 Because that’s exactly what it is.
 Crazy.

 Do you have any tips for adjusting to life with a newborn and a toddler?
 Perhaps you can offer some advice to other parents in a similar situation.
-Leave a comment below, or drop us an email because we always love hearing from you!
+Leave a comment below, or drop us an email using our contact form because we always love hearing from you!
 We will be sure to share any useful advice on the blog and our social media accounts as well.